w3c/voiceinteraction/source/SOURCE.md

 On the client side, we mainly need the correct modality components, text via `console` for now, a modality manager `modalityManager` to handle all known modalities, and a component to select which input to forward to the IPA.
 In this case, we simply select the first one that reaches us via `inputListener`.

+The `modalityManager` and `inputListener` are part of the `IPA Client`.
+`ModalityComponent`s are either the `Capture` or `Presentation` components or both as in the case of the `console`.

 ```
 std::shared_ptr<client::ModalityManager> modalityManager =